Perception isn’t always the same thing as reality, even when it comes to something as “objective” as your product’s value.

 If you’ve got proof that people love your product, show it.
-This could be through customer testimonials, a famous spokesperson or social media feedback.
+This could be through customer testimonials, a famous spokesperson, or social media feedback.
 This could also be through product demos, case studies, explainer videos or whitepapers.

 Sure, you can reframe your price, make it higher, or make your product more exclusive.
 But you could also focus on providing delightful experiences surrounding your product.

 Yes, you could look at this as improving user experience and usability in the traditional sense (and that’s a huge opportunity in optimization).
 But I’m speaking more broadly.
-What can you do to improve packaging, service, design or convenience?
+What can you do to improve packaging, service, design, or convenience?

 Sure, bundling has a multitude of use cases.
 HBR gives the example of an expensive hotel room ($750).
 Even though consumers are forking out a lot of money for the room, they’d still be upset at paying for a $10 bottle of water.
 That is, unless you just made the room $760.
 It’s opaque and makes you more money while the consumer stays satisfied.

 In that sense, bundling serves the seller.
-It’s simple (only one product to market), it’s opaque, and the basic users subsidize the long-tail features used by a smaller amount of advanced users (think Microsoft products).
+It’s simple (only one product to market), it’s opaque, and the basic users subsidize the long-tail features used by a smaller amount of advanced users.
+(Think Microsoft products.)

-According to a study cited by HBR, people were willing to pay less for the bundle than for the more expensive product alone.
+The same HBR article notes that people were willing to pay less for the bundle than for the more expensive product alone.
 They also found that people were more likely to purchase a $2,299 home gym when it was offered alone than when it was combined with a fitness DVD.

 Product bundling, then, is not a silver bullet.
 There are ways to do it right, though.
 Here’s Roger Dooley on how to do bundling correctly:

-Neuroscientists did a study and found out that you can increase perceived value without adding anything to the product – except a button that makes noise.
+Neuroscientists did a study and found out that you can increase perceived value without adding anything to the product—except a button that makes noise.

-Not sure if there’s an application here for SaaS or eCommerce (there are purported use cases for dietitians and those designing vending machines), but let me know if you test it.
+Not sure if there’s an application here for SaaS or ecommerce (there are purported use cases for dietitians and those designing vending machines), but let me know if you test it.

-So there it is – you can increase the perceived value of your product without increasing your own objective costs.
+So there it is—you can increase the perceived value of your product without increasing your own objective costs.
 This has the clear benefit of allowing you to make more money, but it’s not all self-serving; customers want to feel good about their purchases, too (and they tend to be more loyal when they perceive the value to be high).

 Of course, these aren’t all the ways you could increase product value.
 That list would be never ending (or at least a book’s length).
 But the ideas listed above are commonly used and have some empirical support for their effectiveness.